About the GC-CPEH

 The University of Texas Medical Branch at Galveston

 Sealy Center for Environmental Health Medicine.
 The mission of the Sealy Center for Environmental Health Medicine is to explore the environmental basis of human diseases by fostering collaborative interactions amongst multidisciplinary basic and clinical investigators pursuing both fundamental and translational research pertaining to the effects of environmental factors on human health.
 The Sealy Center is housed at the University of Texas Medical Branch (UTMB) in Galveston, located in a large metropolitan area on the Gulf of Mexico coast, surrounding the nation’s busiest shipping port (Port of Houston) and an expansive petrochemical refining and manufacturing infrastructure.
 Our proximity to sources of significant environmental stressors makes UTMB at Galveston a compelling site for an environmental health sciences center.
-The underlying causes of these stressors include the changing natural environment, including acute and long-term meteorological conditions (namely hurricanes and the effects of climate change), population density, personal and commercial transportation patterns, and the endemic petrochemical industry.
+The underlying causes of these stressors include the changing natural environment, including acute and long-term meteorological conditions, population density, personal and commercial transportation patterns, and the endemic petrochemical industry.
 Some of the most serious environmental issues are ozone pollution, emissions of fine particulates, hazardous chemical releases, hazardous waste sites, and legacy contamination of the human ecosystem.
 Sealy Center investigators work with community stakeholders to frame the critical research issues and inform evidence-based solutions to environmental health concerns.

 The Institute for Translational Sciences The Institute for Translational Sciences (ITS) aims to train a new generation of clinical and translational researchers, engage stakeholders and communities in research, address barriers to clinical and translational research, and advance translational research through team-based approaches.
 The ITS houses UTMB at Galveston’s Clinical Translational Sciences Award (CTSA), funded by the National Institutes of Health’s National Center for Advancing Translational Sciences (NCATS).
 The CTSA supports the health goals of the nation by generating, testing and disseminating integrative team science, education and best practices through stakeholder involvement at all stages.